franout/DLX_project/README.md

 ## Features
 The hardware accelerator is capable of tensor convolution, generally speaking matrix multiplication and accumulation.
 ## Architecture

+The DLX is essentially a cleaned up (and modernized) simplified MIPS CPU.
+The DLX has a simple 32-bit load/store architecture, somewhat unlike the modern MIPS CPU.

 - General architecture
   * Logical view